-If you do not have an adequate self-isolation plan or you show symptoms of COVID-19, you will be directed to government-managed accommodation where you can safely complete your 14-day self-isolation.
+If you do not have an adequate self-isolation plan, you will be directed to government-managed accommodation where you can safely complete your 14-day self-isolation.

 For more information, visit:

 - Self-isolation on return to BC (Government of British Columbia)

 - Self-isolation and self-monitoring (BCCDC)